YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 * A talk is given in Electrical engineering department, Zhejiang University (ZJU), Aug 2024.
 * A talk is given in University of Michigan – Shanghai Jiao Tong University Joint Institute, Shanghai Jiao Tong University (SJTU), Aug 2024.
 * A talk is given in Electrical engineering department, Southern University of Science and Technology (SUSTech), July 2024.
-* A talk is given in AI Chip Center for Emerging Smart Systems (ACCESS), HK, June 2024.
+* A talk is given in AI Chip Center for Emerging Smart Systems (ACCESS), Hong Kong University of Science and Technology (HKUST), June 2024.

 <p align="center">
   <img src="/images/meeting.jpg" alt="talk" width="50%">
 </p>

+# Experiences

+* Intern - AI Chip Center for Emerging Smart Systems, Hong Kong University of Science and Technology (HKUST), May 2024 - July 2024.

 # Publications